reactioncommerce/reaction-docs/developer/developer-faqs.md

 A: Since 2014 [Google has indexed Javascript when crawling websites](https://webmasters.googleblog.com/2014/05/understanding-web-pages-better.html).
 Additionally Reaction offers a couple of options for pre-rendering (rendering plain HTML for crawlers, while leaving dynamic sites for users).
 One is a [package we maintain](https://github.com/ongoworks/spiderable) called Spiderable.
-Also included in the base Reaction is support for a service called [Prerender.io](https://prerender.io/) which is a commercial service which will do the same thing, just provide a key to your site and Prerender will handle the pre-rendering.
+Also included in the base Reaction has support for a service called [Prerender.io](https://prerender.io/) which is a commercial service which will do the same thing, just provide a key to your site and Prerender will handle the pre-rendering.

 In addition `Meta` tags are added automatically for products using the [dochead](https://github.com/kadirahq/meteor-dochead) package which uses the title, description and